 When contemplating a move to shared services the way in which the change management process is handled is critical, including the decision-making process over which staff will be located in the shared services, how their career progression will be managed and how any development needs will be met.

 It’s also essential to put in place robust measures of performance to ensure the delivery of efficient and high-quality HR services.
 Finally, implementing shared services requires HR to change its mindset about how it views employees and line managers, treating them both as ‘customers’ of the services delivered.

 HR shared services are a way of organising activities within a wider HR operating model.
 The term tends to refer to the concentration of administrative HR activities into a centralised, commonly shared, function.
 The origins of shared services can be attributed to finance, but there are many different models of providing corporate services that are required across an organisation (or sometimes, across several partner organisations) for individual functions, for example, just HR, or across multiple services for example, finance, IT and HR.

-The different models of HR shared services can be defined by their ‘sourcing’ and ‘shoring’ design, that is whether they are resourced internally - ‘in-sourced’, or externally - ‘out-sourced’, or whether they are located ‘on-shore’ or ‘off-shore’.
+The different models of HR shared services can be defined by their ‘sourcing’ (resourced internally – ‘in-sourced’, or resourced externally – ‘outsourced’), and ‘shoring’ design (whether they are located ‘on-shore’ or ‘off-shore’).

 Within organisations there are also options around whether the service is provided to multiple business units and, for multinational organisations, how many countries are within the scope of the services provided.
 HR shared services are mainly found in large organisations.